Sunday, August 31, 2008

 SPORTY DEMOLISHES SPICE WORLD!

 If Bizarro Sporty really wants to make a good first impression on her boss, if she believes in the product she's pushing, don't be afeared.
 I, the true Our Sporty Spice am tuned-in, turned-on, and a drop-out?
-I am such a drop-out, so much down-and-out that homeless men look like sell-outs next to me.
+I am such a drop-out, so much down-and-out, that homeless men look like sell-outs next to me.

 Someone.
-Someone please come stand next to me.
+Someone stand next to me.

 EXCITING WHITE

-In a pantry, in a parlour,
+In a pantry,

-In a dugout shelled on all sides.
+In a dug-out shelled on all sides.

 In a good mood, on a crying jag,

-On the deck at the railing
+On the deck, at the railing,

 On the way to Mecca.